 - ⅓ cup chopped cilantro

-- Add-ins see notes above about other add-ins to make this a complete meal
+- Add-ins: roasted chickpeas, quinoa see substitutions in post about other add-ins to make this a complete meal

 - ¼ cup granola butter or nut/seed butter of choice